lineick/lineick.github.io/_tabs/about.md

 ## Education

-**Baden-Wuerttemberg Cooperative State University (DHBW)** ~ B.Sc. in Computer Science
-~ Stuttgart, Germany (Oct 2020 - Sep 2023)

 **University of Stuttgart**
 ~ M.Sc. in Computer Science
 ~ Stuttgart, Germany (Oct 2023 - now)

+**Baden-Wuerttemberg Cooperative State University (DHBW)** ~ B.Sc. in Computer Science
+~ Stuttgart, Germany (Oct 2020 - Sep 2023)

 ## Work

+### CIMC (September 2025 - Now)

+I am currently researching self-organizing systems, designing diverse Neural Cellular Automata (NCA) architectures at the [California Institute for Machine Consciousness](https://cimc.ai).
+The goal is to build a decomposable hierarchical self organizing model that can be used to study learning in self-organizing systems and test the hypothesis that consciousness is a learning algorithm for self-organized systems.
+Check out my project page [here](https://cimc.ai/#research/?projectId=2).

 ### CERN (March 2025 - August 2025)

-In March 2025 I will start working in the [openlab](https://home.cern/science/computing/cern-openlab) team at CERN in Geneva, focusing on Machine Learning and [digital twins](https://en.wikipedia.org/wiki/Digital_twin).
+This summer, I was working in the [openlab](https://home.cern/science/computing/cern-openlab) team at CERN in Geneva, focusing on Machine Learning and [digital twins](https://en.wikipedia.org/wiki/Digital_twin), building a library for large-scale scientific ML simulations on HPC.
+I learned a lot about distributed machine learning during this time.

-### Lecturer at the DHBW Stuttgart (Sep 2024 - Dez 2024)
+### Lecturer at the DHBW Stuttgart (Sep 2024 - Dez 2025)

 Teaching Computer Science Bachelor students in my **Explainable AI** (XAI) course (3 ECTS).
 The course introduced important foundations of ML and dimensionality reduction, many different models, interpretability methods for CNNs and Transformers, Anthropic [Research](https://transformer-circuits.pub/2022/toy_model/index.html) on [Mechanistic Interpretability](https://www.transformer-circuits.pub/2022/mech-interp-essay) and more.